 Assisting people with diabetes to access professional psychological support: a practical guide for health professionals

 This guide provides information for health professionals about assisting people with diabetes to access professional psychological support.

-The centre has been involved in the development of two position statements, published by Diabetes Australia.
+The centre has been involved in the development of three position statements, published by Diabetes Australia.